milkbottledude/Kaggle-Depressed_Machine_Learning/README.md

 # Depressed_Machine_Learning
 This project predicts whether one has depression based on a variety of variables and characteristics of a person.
 For this repository, ill document my whole machine learning process here and break it down more simply.
+The readme may seem lengthy, but i assure you its rather easy to understand

 ## Version 1:
 Starting off, I did the usual looking for NaN values and removing unnecessary columns that would only confuse the machine learning model such as id and Name.